 - Any time a body goes from being pregnant to not being pregnant, there is a significant shift in hormones that can affect brain chemistry.
 Postpartum depression, anxiety, and other mood disorders can affect a mom regardless of the point at which a baby is delivered.
 You are likely in a position where you need to process through grief while also having a vulnerable brain chemistry.
 This can make the experience of healing feel impossible for many.

 - Grief is a normal process and includes a shifting of emotions such as denial, anger, bargaining, depression, and acceptance.
-Grief felt after the loss of a baby is not necessarily depression and while there may be some overlap, it should not be treated as such.
+Grief felt after the loss of a baby from miscarriage or other event is not necessarily depression and while there may be some overlap, it should not be treated as such.
 If you feel angry one day and dissociated from your loss the next, this is normal.

 - If you are not aware of a shifting through the stages of grief and continue to feel debilitated by your suffering, there may be an element of clinical depression or anxiety that needs to be addressed.
 “Healthy” grief moves, but sometimes it can develop into relentless depression that requires more specific treatment.
 Many moms will experience depression that includes feelings of guilt, shame, self-doubt and sometimes suicidal ideation.
 Regaining a sense of self, hope, and trust is important to one’s healing after a loss such as this.